Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Introduction

 As mentioned in \cite{chodosh-li-stryker}, it is difficult to prove the linear volume growth of the nonparabolic end.
-Similarly, we consider an exhaustion $\{\Omega_l\}_{l=1}^{\infty}$ of $E$ and use the theory of $\mu$-bubbles to show $\partial \Omega_l\cap E$ has controlled diameter.
+Similarly, we consider an exhaustion $\{\Omega_l\}_{l=1}^{\infty}$ of $E$ and use the theory of $\mu$-bubbles to show $\partial \Omega_l\cap E$ has controlled volume.
+This is one difference comparing to \cite{chodosh-li-stryker}.
 To control curvature terms in the second variation of the $\mu$-bubble, we introduce a parameter $k$ as the exponent of the warped function.
-Suitable choice of $k$ yields the desired diameter estimate; see Lemma \ref{diameterforclosedbubble} in detail.
-This is the step that needs the assumption of strictly positive $k\operatorname{-triRic}$. \item We need to upgrade diameter control to volume control which needs a lower bound on the intrinsic Ricci curvature of $M$.
-It is achieved by combining $\operatorname{biRic}_X\geq 0$, curvature estiamtes in Lemma \ref{estimate} and bounded geometry. \item Finally, we need to construct balanced test function for weak stability in step (i).
+Suitable choice of $k$ yields the desired volume estimate; see Lemma \ref{diameterforclosedbubble} in detail.
+This is the step that needs the assumption of strictly positive $k\operatorname{-triRic}$. \item We need to upgrade volume control of the bubble to volume control of the slice which needs a lower bound on the intrinsic Ricci curvature of $M$.
+It is achieved by combining several curvature conditions and curvature estiamtes in Lemma \ref{estimate}. \item Finally, to prove parabolicity, we need to construct test functions $\varphi_i$ such that $\int_M|\nabla\varphi_i|^2$ tends to zero.
 This is achievable due to the facts that we have at most one nonparabolic end and the nonparabolic end satisfies almost linear volume growth.
-In fact, we can prove the following general result which is of independent interest. \end{enumerate} \begin{proposition} Let $M$ be a complete manifold with infinite volume and finite nonparabolic ends $\{E^k\}_{k=1}^{k_0}$.
-For a fixed scale $L$ and each $k$, let $E^k_l$ be the nonparabolic component of $E^k\setminus B_{(l+1)L}(p)$.
-Suppose that each $E^k$ satisfies almost linear volume growth, i.e., $E_l\cap B_{(l+1)L}(p)\leq C$ for a universal constant $C$.
-Then there exists a compact supported Lipschitz function $\varphi$ such that